 Google Analytics + Web Log Analysis

-Google Analytics provides a lot of useful data, and web log analysis tools like Angelfish Software provide features that you can't see in Google Analytics, like:
+Google Analytics provides a lot of useful data, and web log analysis tools provide data that you can’t see in Google Analytics, like:

 - Full Visitor Details: Usernames, IP Addresses, etc.